Skip to main content

 3 mentions Positive Neutral Negative

-The music effectively enhances the game's tension and atmosphere, contributing to an engaging experience.
-However, the presence of copyrighted tracks poses challenges for content creators on platforms like YouTube.
-Overall, while the music is well-received, it may not evoke extreme fear but maintains a thrilling ambiance.
+The music effectively enhances the game's tension and atmosphere, creating a thrilling experience.
+However, the use of copyrighted tracks may pose issues for content creators on platforms like YouTube.

 • “The music adds to the tension and sets the mood perfectly.”